About the CNRN Exam

 The examination is based on periodic role delineation studies that identify the knowledge and experiences required of a practicing neuroscience nurse.
 The most recent role delineation study was completed in summer 2014.
 View the CNRN Candidate Handbook for detailed exam information, including the content outline.

-The examination is offered year round in 2018.
-Register by the 15th of any month to be eligible to take the exam during the following 2 months.
+The CNRN examination is offered in the exam windows below.
 All exam applications must be submitted online by no later than 5 pm CT by the appropriate registration deadlines.
 Those paid with check must be received (not postmarked) at the ABNN office by the deadline date.
-Those who register between October 16th - November 15th will be eligible to test from December 1-31, 2018.